 -

-spelled khipu) are
+spelled khipu, are

-recording devices fashioned from
+record keeping devices fashioned from

-strings historically used by a
+historically used by

-region of
+method of

 - had a full X.500 and LDAP